Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Custom Translator* → portal + API for training models with custom datasets.
 - *Document translation API* → service dedicated to batch file translation (integration with Blob Storage).

-In case of Leonardo's service, it is sized per GPU unit.
-Each unit consists of two NVIDIA H100 GPUs.
-In case of Azure's service, it is sized per characters and clients units.
-Each characters unit consists of 4,8 milions; each client unit consists of 10 clients.

 The service offers the following advantages:

 - *International expansion* → allows you to easily communicate with customers, suppliers, and citizens of different languages, enabling access to new markets or linguistic communities.